-

 Business and Professional

-Tom Butt is one of the founders and president of Interactive Resources, an architecture-engineering-planning consulting firm located in Richmond since 1973.
-For the almost 30 years of its existence, Interactive Resources has been the largest firm of its type in West Contra Costa County.
+Tom Butt is one of the founders and president of Interactive Resources, an architecture, engineering, and planning consulting firm located in Richmond since 1973.
+For the past 39 years, Interactive Resources has been the largest firm of its type in West Contra Costa County.

-Tom is one of only two members of the Richmond City Council who has the experience of starting and running a successful business over a period of years with multiple employees.
-He is the only one with a business located in Richmond.
+Tom is the only member of the Richmond City Council who owns and runs a business with employees, and he is the only one with a business located in Richmond.

 Tom is licensed as an architect in several states and as a general contractor in California.
 He has been previously licensed as a real estate broker in California and has substantial education and experience in real estate development and real estate economics.